zackads/zackads.github.io/_posts/2020-04-12-completing_cs50_pt2.md

 tags:
   - cs50
   - learning
+header:
+  teaser: /assets/images/fuel_table.png
 ---

-Part 2 of my summary of CS50 and problem sets 7, 8 and the final project.
+Part 2 of my summary of [CS50](https://online-learning.harvard.edu/course/cs50-introduction-computer-science) and problem sets 7, 8 and the final project.
 This is where it gets really cool.
 If you'd told me at the start I would be coding a database-driven stock trading app with user authentication at the end of this course I wouldn't have believed you.

 It felt really gratifying to go from the core concepts of computer science in the early weeks to creating something I could actually show my friends at the end.
 But enough about my feelings, on to the problem sets!